 Hedging is an insurance-like investment that protects you from risks of any potential losses of your finances.

 Hedging is similar to insurance as we take an insurance cover to protect ourselves from one or the other loss.
 For example, if we have an asset and we would like to protect it from floods.
-As humans, it is not in our hands to directly protect it from the flood but in this case, we can take an insurance cover so that if there is any damage to our property on account of floods, we get compensated for the same.
+As humans, it is not in our hands to directly protect it from the flood, but in this case, we can take an insurance cover so that if there is any damage to our property on account of floods, we get compensated for the same.

-- A hedge is an investment which has a similar purpose as that of insurance.
+- A hedge is an investment that has a similar purpose as that of insurance.
 The purpose is to eliminate or reduce the risk by offsetting the potential loss.
 If we are reducing the risk through hedging, then we might reduce the reward also.
-In the case of insurance, we pay a premium and we might not even get any benefit from the premium if there is no flood during the tenure of the policy.
+In the case of insurance, we pay a premium, and we might not even get any benefit from the premium if there is no flood during the tenure of the policy.

 - Similarly, it isn’t free either.
-We have to pay a cost for it which reduces the overall rewards which we get.
+We have to pay a cost for it, which reduces the overall rewards which we get.

 Most of the areas under the scope of business and finance can be covered under-hedging.